Avngrstark62/CS771/solution.md

 * This works because bilinear/quadratic expressions can always be written as **linear functions** over the outer product features.
 * We must **vectorize** the tensor product if we want the weight vector $\tilde{W}$ to be in $\mathbb{R}^{D^2}$
 * This technique is used in machine learning kernels, e.g. polynomial kernels.

----

-Would you like this integrated into the final writeup now, fully formatted and corrected?